njhdunn/msi-container-tutorial/_episodes/06-file-sharing.md

 * System-defined paths: `/tmp`, `/proc`, `/dev`, etc.
 Since this is defined in the configuration, it may vary from site to site.

-Let's use for example the container built during the last chapter called `rootInUbuntu.sif`.
+Let's use for example the container built during the last chapter called `hmmerInUbuntu.sif`.
 Take a look at your current directory
 ```bash
 pwd